Ace of Base: 1987–1992: Formation

 The group continued performing in the clubs of Gothenburg but struggled to gain recognition, partly due to the local preference for heavy metal music over techno.
 They sent out demo cassettes to numerous record companies, but all received refusals.
-In May 1991, Jonas and Ulf traveled to various record companies in Stockholm, including Polar Music, which requested that they record more songs first, and SweMix, which expressed interest but did not have the capacity to work with them until autumn.
+In May 1991 Jonas and Ulf travelled to various record companies in Stockholm, including Polar Music, which requested that they record more songs first, and SweMix, which expressed interest but did not have the capacity to work with them until autumn.

-In July, Klas Lunding at Telegram Records arranged for the group to record a new version of "Wheel of Fortune" in their newly renovated Decibel Studio, but did not offer them a recording contract.
-Jonas recounts: When it had just been finished, Martin Dodd (Head of A&R at independent Danish label Mega Records) called and shouted: "Do not sign anything, do not sign anything!"
+In July Klas Lunding at Telegram Records arranged for the group to record a new version of "Wheel of Fortune" in their newly renovated Decibel Studio but did not offer them a recording contract.
+Jonas recounts: When it had just been finished, Martin Dodd (Head of A&R at independent Danish label Mega Records) called and shouted, "Do not sign anything, do not sign anything!"
 They wanted everything from us, while Telegram only wanted the reggae songs and no up-tempos.
-We had already recorded a single with Telegram, but hadn't signed anything.
+We had already recorded a single with Telegram but hadn't signed anything.
 Klas is not the fastest in the world, so to speak – and that was perhaps lucky for us.
 So Mega bought the master tape from Klas for 34,000 SEK.

 "Wheel of Fortune" was serviced to radio and nightclubs in Sweden in early 1992, reaching Gothenburg's local Jockeytoppen chart in March, which led to an invitation to perform on the music television channel ZTV.
 However, the record failed to gain traction in Sweden, prompting Mega to shift focus to Denmark.
 After servicing the single to media three times, it was finally released commercially at the end of June 1992, entering the Danish singles chart at No. 6 before rising to No. 2.